TomKealy/TomKealy.github.io/_posts/2024-01-28-what-p-values-mean.md

 {% newthought 'tl;dr Most people get _p_-values wrong.' %} This is how to understand and apply them correctly.<!--more-->

-tl;dr Most people get _p_-values wrong.
-This is how to understand and apply them correctly.<!--more-->

 ## Introduction

 In the branch of statistics known as hypothesis testing,  a statistical hypothesis is a claim about the value of a parameter in a statistical model: for example  the mean difference in revenue from two random groups of customers visiting a website is exactly zero.
 In statistics we call the hypothesis you want to reject the null hypothesis.
 A p-value is a summary of your data; it tells you how likely you are to see data at least as extreme as the data you have collected when your null hypothesis is correct.